-Sulfur water is not a pleasant experience to have to deal with in your home.
-If you notice that the water in your home has started to take on a rather horrible smell of rotten eggs, this could be a sign that you have a rising level of sulfur in your water supply.
+Sulfur water is not a pleasant experience in your home.
+If you notice that the water in your house has started to take on a rather horrible smell of rotten eggs, this could be a sign that the sulfur levels in your water supply are rising.

-But what exactly is sulfur water, is it safe, and how can you go about treating it in your home?
-We are going to be answering these questions and more in our handy guide on sulfur water, so let’s get started.
+But what exactly is sulfur water, is it safe, and how can you treat it in your home?
+We answer these questions and more in our handy guide on sulfur water, so let’s get started.

 What Is Sulfur Water?

-When it comes to hydrogen sulfide gas, it is a gas that occurs naturally and has various sources where it can originate from under the ground, such as bacteria or even rotting plant material.
+When it comes to hydrogen sulfide gas, it occurs naturally from various sources that originate under the ground, such as bacteria or rotting plant material.

-These aren’t the only possible sources of hydrogen sulfide, though, as it can also occur from factors such as water heaters with magnesium rods or wells that have been drilled in shale.
+These aren’t the only possible sources of hydrogen sulfide, though, as they can also come from places such as water heaters with magnesium rods or wells in shale.

 In terms of bacteria, the source of the hydrogen sulfide gas in sulfur water is even more unappealing.
 Bacteria will feast on sulfur and then produce hydrogen sulfide gas as a form of waste.

-So the sulfur water that you are experiencing in your home might be the byproduct of bacteria waste.
+In that case, the sulfur water you are experiencing in your home might be the byproduct of bacteria waste.
 Perhaps unappealing was not a strong enough word!

 Is Sulfur Water Safe?

-Now that we have dived into how sulfur water is created and what it is made up of, let’s now look at the big question that comes about when discussing the topic of sulfur: is it safe?
+Now that we have dived into how sulfur water is formed, let’s now look at the big question when discussing the topic of sulfur water: is it safe?
 The answer to this question is a little more complex than you might think, so let’s take a closer look.

-When it comes to sulfur water possibly making you sick, it all comes down to the amount of sulfur that is present in your water.
-Of course, any amount of sulfur isn’t going to be pleasant to consume due to that nasty smell and equally nasty taste.
+When it comes to sulfur water possibly making you sick, it all comes down to the amount of sulfur in your water.
+Of course, any amount of sulfur isn’t pleasant to consume due to that nasty smell and taste.

 - Stomach Pain

 The issues surrounding dehydration and diarrhea stem from the fact that a high sulfate content can have a laxative-like effect.
-This can then lead to diarrhea and- in turn- dehydration.
+It can then lead to diarrhea and, in turn, dehydration.

 The Negative Effects Of Sulfur Water

-As well as these health issues that can occur upon the ingestion of sulfur water, it also has a wide range of negative effects in other areas too.
-Let’s take a better look at some of the problems it can cause
+As well as these health issues that can occur upon the ingestion of sulfur water, it also has a wide range of effects in other areas.
+Let’s take a better look at some problems it can cause:

-- Unpleasant Smell: As mentioned, the smell is usually the first thing that people will notice when it comes to sulfur water.
-The smell is so potent that even a very tiny concentration of sulfur within a water supply- as lone as 0.5 parts per mullion (or ppm)- can be detected by most people.
-If the concentration is any higher than that – between 0.5 and 1ppm – the smell will become even stronger, resulting in that well-known rotten eggs smell.
+- Unpleasant Smell: As mentioned, the smell is usually the first thing people will notice when it comes to sulfur water.
+It is so potent that even a very tiny concentration of sulfur within a water supply- as small as 0.5 parts per million (or ppm)- can be detected by most people.
+If the concentration is any higher than that – between 0.5 and 1ppm – the smell will become even stronger, resulting in that well-known rotten egg smell.

 - Slime: Sulfates in water can create a thick slime, which is bad news for your plumbing!
 This slime can clog up your pipes and even stain your clothing if it makes its way into the water used for the washing machine.

-- Reduces The Effectiveness of Bleach: Bleach is a cleaning product that can be very useful when it comes to the toughest of stains, but an increase in sulfates can make bleach much more ineffective.
+- Reduces The Effectiveness of Bleach: Bleach is a cleaning product that can be very useful when it comes to the toughest of stains, but an increase in sulfates can make bleach less effective.

-- Corroding Metal: The hydrogen sulfide element of sulfur water is able to wear away various metals such as copper, iron, and steel.
-This can lead to corrosion that can cause irreparable damage to your plumbing.
+- Corroding Metal: The hydrogen sulfide element of sulfur water can wear away various metals such as copper, iron, and steel.
+It can lead to corrosion that damages your plumbing.

-- Ruined Utensils and Fixtures: Not only can hydrogen sulfide cause corrosion, but it can also lead to black or yellow stains on fixtures where water flows prominently- such as the kitchen or the bathroom- and also leave stains on brass or copper utensils and tarnish silverware
+- Ruined Utensils and Fixtures: Not only can hydrogen sulfide cause corrosion, but it can also lead to black or yellow stains on fixtures where water flows prominently- such as the kitchen or the bathroom- and also leave stains on brass or copper utensils.
+It can also tarnish silverware.

 Treating Sulfur Water

-Let’s now take a look at how to go about treating sulfur water, should you happen to be dealing with it in your home.
+Let’s now look at how to treat sulfur water, should experience it in your home.

-There are several steps that you can take to do this, but before we get into those points, the first thing you need to do is get your water tested by a professional.
-Water testing will be able to pinpoint exactly where the contamination is coming from.
+First, get your water tested by a professional.
+Water testing can pinpoint exactly where the contamination is coming from.

-It could be that it is not what you think it is, as there are other contaminants that can cause issues with your water supply, such as sewage pollution.
+It may not be where you think it is, as other contaminants can cause issues with your water supply, such as sewage pollution.

-Once you are completely sure that it is sulfur water you are dealing with, you can then start deciding as to which treatment you can go with.
-Here are some of the treatment options that are possible.
+Once you are sure that it is sulfur water you are dealing with, you can decide which treatment options are best for you.
+Here are some of the treatment options available:

-- Chlorine Bleach: This is a great option for removing hydrogen sulfide, as chlorine bleach reacts with the gas and will destroy the odor.
+- Chlorine Bleach: This is an option for removing hydrogen sulfide, as chlorine bleach reacts with the gas and will destroy the odor.
 The chlorine bleach method involves using an automatic chlorinator.
-This will feed chlorine into the water, whilst the filtering system removes any sulfur or sediment.
+It will feed chlorine into the water while the filtering system removes any sulfur or sediment.

-- Aeration: This is a method that involves adding air to the water, which can lead to a reduction of hydrogen sulfide.
-An aeration system is needed for this.
+- Aeration: This method involves adding air to the water, which leads to less hydrogen sulfide.
+You’ll need an aeration system for this.

-- Iron Removal Filter: This is another method that is able to remove hydrogen sulfide from the water.
-This works via a chemical reaction between the gas and the iron filter, transforming it into insoluble sulfur.
-This sulfur is then easily able to be removed by the filter.
+- Iron Removal Filter: This is another method that can remove hydrogen sulfide from the water.
+It works via a chemical reaction between the gas and the iron filter, transforming it into insoluble sulfur.
+The sulfur is then easily removed by the filter.

-- Neutra Sul: Neutra Sul – a form of hydrogen peroxide- is able to neutralize any pollutants and destroy that nasty sulfur smell via oxidation.
-Neutral Sul has an excellent reputation when it comes to preventing corrosion and scaling- as well as unnatural tastes and colors – that can occur frequently with water pollution in the home.
+- Neutra Sul: Neutra Sul – a form of hydrogen peroxide – neutralizes pollutants and destroys that nasty sulfur smell via oxidation.
+Neutral Sul has an excellent reputation for preventing corrosion and scaling- as well as unnatural tastes and colors – that can occur with water pollution in the home.

-If you do suspect that you could have sulfur water, make sure to get your water tested immediately, and in the meantime, do not drink any water with an odd smell or taste!
+If you suspect that you could have sulfur water, make sure you get your water tested immediately and, in the meantime, do not drink any water with an odd smell or taste!

 Hopefully, our guide will help you to fix the problem of sulfur water in the home sooner rather than later.